 In short, Job’s Daughters International offers the qualities that today’s young women want and need from organizations that earn their commitment: fun, friendship, helping others and the chance to learn organizational and leadership skills.
-When a girl joins Job’s Daughters, she is told, “We strive to teach that to be fair is to do good.”
-Fairness, honesty, equality, and democratic principles are the cornerstones of our organization.

 Growing up with brothers and spending most of my youth going to their sporting activities, I loved finally having a place that my mom and I could spend time together.
 I saw that the moms of other Jobies were involved and wanted my mom there too.
 I liked knowing she was there to support me and loved the time we had in the car together on the way to events.